These tall, flaky, Ridiculously Easy Buttermilk Biscuits take less than 10 minutes to throw together. They’re also

 - Whisk flour, baking powder, baking soda, sugar,and salt in large bowl.

-- After buttermilk has been chilled in freezer for 10 minutes, combine it with 8 tablespoons of the melted butter.
+- After buttermilk has been chilled in the freezer for 10 minutes, combine it with 8 tablespoons of the melted butter.
 (Reserve the last tablespoon for brushing on the baked biscuits.)
 Stir with a fork until butter forms small clumps or globules.
-(See picture in post.)
+(See picture in the post.)

-Add buttermilk mixture to dry ingredients and stir with rubber spatula just until all flour is incorporated and batter pulls away from sides of bowl.
-Dough should be stiff and not super wet.
-If dough is wet, add more flour 1 tablespoon at a time, stirring to combine, until fairly stiff.
+Add buttermilk mixture to dry ingredients and stir with a rubber spatula just until all flour is incorporated and batter pulls away from sides of the bowl.
+The dough should be stiff and not super wet.
+If the dough is wet, add more flour 1 tablespoon at a time, stirring to combine, until fairly stiff.

-- Generously flour a work surface.
+Generously flour a work surface.
 Dump biscuit dough from bowl onto prepared work surface and turn to coat all surfaces with flour.
-Knead on counter 5-6 times (about 30 seconds) .
-Flip over on work surface to coat with flour then pat into a 6-inch square.
-It should be 1 1/2-2-inches in height.
+Knead on counter 5-6 times (about 30 seconds).
+Flip over on the work surface to coat with flour then pat into a 6-inch square.
+It should be a 1/2-2-inches in height.

 Cut four biscuits with a 2 1/2-inch biscuit cutter.
-Place biscuits on prepared sheet pan.
+Place biscuits on the prepared sheet pan.
 Knead scraps a few times till they hold together, then pat into a small rectangle and cut two more biscuits.
-Transfer last two biscuits to sheet pan, spacing about 1 1/2 inches apart.
-(See Café Tips in post for an even easier cutting technique).
+Transfer last two biscuits to the sheet pan, spacing about 1 1/2 inches apart.
+(See Café Tips in the post for an even easier cutting technique).

 Place in oven and bake until tops are golden brown and crisp, 8 to 18 minutes. (start checking them after 8 minutes as ovens vary.
 You want them to be a nice golden brown, but not too brown - check the pictures above for correct color.)

-- Re-melt remaining tablespoon of butter in microwave, if necessary and brush tops of hot biscuits with melted butter.
+- Re-melt remaining tablespoon of butter in the microwave, if necessary and brush tops of hot biscuits with melted butter.
 Serve and enjoy!

 Recipe adapted from Cooks Illustrated via Serious Eats